 An insufficient budget limits the creation of long term work opportunities.
-The annual incentive grant is depended on the National Department of Public Works and there is no guarantee that the department will receive it.
-For the department to meet its obligations, it is proposed that a further amount of R5,8-m be provided annually, which will provide an additional 150 work opportunities or 172 FTEs (full time equivalents) in the green sector using EPWP methods.
-In the 2017/18 and 2018/19 outer year of the MTEF this budgetary item should increase annually by 10 percent.
+The annual incentive grant is dependent on the National Department of Public Works and there is no guarantee that the department will receive it.
+For the department to meet its obligations, it is proposed that a further amount of R6,4m be provided annually, which would provide an additional 150 work opportunities or 172 FTEs (full time equivalents) in the green sector using EPWP methods.
+In the 2019/20 and 2020/21 years of the MTEF this budgetary item should increase annually by 10 percent.